havatv/qgislinedirectionhistogramplugin/help/source/index.rst

   behaviour).

-- The user can choose to produce a point layer styled with rose diagrams accordina to a tiling by a selected polygon layer.
+- The user can choose to produce a point layer styled with rose diagrams according to a tiling by a selected polygon layer.
   For this option, it is also possible to specify the location for storing the generated SVGs (that are used for styling the rose diagram layer.